bourgeoisor/bourgeoisor.github.io/notes/meta/about.md

 - Reliably traced my lineage in two direction going back to the early 1600s.
 - Organised and tracking my life in a large digital notebook (3,200+ notes worth of information).
 - First computer owned was a Pentium 3 machine with 64MB of RAM and a 20GB hard drive.
+- First phone owned was a Palm Pre which I got sometime mid-high school.

 ### Favourite media